Individualized Writing for Nonnative Speakers of English

 Save 10% off each course when you enroll in two or more courses.
 See suggested combinations in the right column for our most popular combinations.

-This course is tailored to teach you exactly what you need to learn most.
+This business English course is tailored to teach you exactly what you need to learn most.
 We begin with an evaluation of your writing at the start of the course and determine areas you need to focus on.
 We create custom training just for you to fix the specific mistakes you are making, without wasting time on what you already know.
+The course is more individualized than a standard ESL course.

-- A special course for nonnative speakers focusing on language, grammar, punctuation, spelling, word usage, and sentence structure
+- A special nonnative speakers of English writing course focusing on language, grammar, punctuation, spelling, word usage, and sentence structure

-- Full assessment of your writing needs and coaching by your instructor
+- Full assessment of your English writing needs and coaching by your instructor

 - Extensive comments on your writing with tutoring where you need it